Passive voice

 Voi sarete sempre benvenuti.

-You will always be welcome.
+You will always be welcomed.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!